Best Studio Headphones Under 200 and 500 – Sound & Quality

 Beyerdynamic DT 990 PRO driver enclosure

 A feature I like is their robust and soft padded headband, along with their cushion ear pads that are washable and replaceable.
-One important thing to note though that the DT 770 Pro and the DT 990 Pro have different earpads.
+One important thing to note, though, is that the DT 770 Pro and the DT 990 Pro have different earpads.
 The size and density of the foam are different.
-I’ve experimented with swapping them around and it throws off the sonic balance of both headphones.
+I’ve experimented with swapping them around, and it throws off the sonic balance of both headphones.
 So if you’re looking to replace them, be sure to get the one that is specified for the model you’re using.

 • Type: Open-back